 SEO-friendly listings with Yoast SEO

 Business Directory is SEO friendly when you use it in combination with Yoast’s WordPress SEO Plugin.
-Yoast’s plugin is the only one that offers an API for us to integrate with and provide the correct hooks to add for our pages.
+Yoast’s plugin offers an API for us to integrate with and provide the correct hooks to add for our pages.
 Yoast was the first to offer this documented API, so that’s the one we recommend.
 We have plans to integrate All In One SEO (as they have released an API too) but we don't yet have a timeframe on this integration.

 In general terms, what it is supported and not supported is as follows.